sepia019/sepia019/README.md

-- 👋 Hi, I’m @sepia019
+Hi there!
+My profile name is ✨@sepia019✨ because that's also my game center profile!

-- 👀 I’m interested in DDLC (best doki is Monika, best ship is Natsuri)
+I love DDLC and I think that the best doki is Monika 💚 and the best ship is Natsuri 💘
-- 🌱 I’m currently learning Ren'Py coding, which I am semi-good at now

-- I'm very new to GitHub and the only reason I actually created a profile was to submit an issue with Monika After Story :)
+I'm very new to GitHub and the only reason I created a profile was to submit an issue with Monika After Story, but GitHub seems very cool so far :)